“Change is not mandatory. Neither is survival”.

 - What outcomes do we want from the transformation?
 What is the “value” of the transformation?
 This typically includes things like:

-- Improved Operational Performance: Speed/Lead Times (Release in weeks vs. months), Predictability, Quality, Productivity, Customer Growth/Customer Retention Rates.
+- Improved Operational Performance: Delivery Cycle Times (Release in weeks vs. months), Predictability, Quality, Productivity.

 - Higher Customer Satisfaction: Superior customer experiences, improved customer growth & retention rates.